Luhdo/Luhdo/README.md

 ---

 #### More About Me
 > I'm in love with JavaScript♥!
-I dream of it every night.
+I dream of it every night. so you mostly find JavaScript projects on this page.
 I like making awesome apps and apis and make websites look cool. most of my projects are private but I try to make them available for public as soon as I thought they are finished.
+> I always have a cool idea in my slaves!! but I keep those projects half finished so it would be ready as soon as someone or myself need it.
+> and btw, I like triangles.

 ---